Retirement Savings Plans: Limits and OptionsAug 23, 2021

 Due to limitations on owner contributions, even if the plan is set to contribute 25% the actual maximum contribution for the owner specifically (not other employees) will usually be around 17-20% of business ent profit instead of the full 25%.

 - Employees who are a minimum age of 21, have at least three years of employment and have earned $750 compensation minimum in 2023, must be allowed to participate.

 - Plan details must be communicated to all employees.

 - A separate account is established each owner and employee.

 - Employers can skip contributions in years when business is down.

-- Max contribution for owners and employees is $58,000, there are no catch-up contributions for those age 50 and older.
+- Max contribution for owners and employees combined is $66,000.

 To establish a SEP IRA, in addition to opening SEP accounts at a financial institution, owners need to complete IRS form 5305-SEP.
 This form is not filed with the IRS, it is retained by the owner as part of the retirement plan records.

 NOTE: Beginning January 1, 2023 there is an option to designate SEP IRA contributions as Roth contributions.
 Stay tuned for more rules on this new option, as they have not yet been finalized: See more in this article: https://www.irafinancialgroup.com/learn-more/ira-rules-regulations/secure-act-2-0-new-sep-roth-ira-contributions/

 A Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) is a plan where the employee and employer can make tax deferred contributions.
 Like a SEP IRA, a SIMPLE plan has lower start up and maintenance costs than a 401(k).To find an investment firm to open a SEP IRA, consider the articles above for IRA accounts.
 For more details see the IRS page SIMPLE IRA Plan.